KelebogileGarrisonBuys/SecuriTree/README.txt

    the Frontend folder.
 In the terminal, run the program by typing "ng serve" in the terminal.
 Once it finished compiling, move to the next step.
 7) Open a browser and in the URL section, type in "localhost:4200".
 This should open the system.
 Click the "Get data from File" button to automatically retrieve the JSON data stored on files.
+The system should be ready for use.